 A recent example we might observe is the 2014 outbreak of Ebola––one of the deadliest diseases mankind has faced.
 When the World Health Organization categorized the epidemic as a “Public Health Emergency of International Concern” in August 2014, hospitals across the U.S. moved quickly to increase safety measures.
 Acting proactively, one hospital in New York, New York was fast tracked to set up a specialty ward, in case an Ebola patient who arrived at JFK Airport needed to be rushed into care.
 In order to treat patients fighting an infectious disease, hospital staff needed to set up a system that would enable nurses to safely communicate with patients, as well as with anyone getting prepped to go into a patient’s room.

 A Solution to Enhance Safety and Patient Care

 To meet this challenge, the hospital installed an advanced audio security system from Louroe Electronics.
-The solution included three Louroe products:
+The solution included two Louroe products:

 TLM-W: a two-way speaker/microphone

 AP-1TB: a single zone, audio monitoring base station with listen and talkback capability.